mbergman257/mbergman257.github.io/_projects/detection.md

 Hello!
 This page is a work in progress.
 For now, it will serve as a placeholder while I attend to another time-sensitive task.
 Check back again soon for updates!

-- Major skills for this project include: Python, PyTorch, Ubuntu, CUDA, edge AI devices (Jetson Nano), and deep learning theory.
+- Major skills for this project include: Python, PyTorch, Ubuntu, Git, CUDA, edge AI devices (Jetson Nano), and deep learning theory.

 <div class="row justify-content-center">
     <div class="col-sm-6 mt-3 mt-md-0">